Business Overview

 [Session 2]

-Continuing from the first session, Mr. Takero Nishino of Kyoto Tachibana University gave a lecture on the theme of “Exploring the Direction of Educational Development in Your University, Faculties, and Departments.”
-In the workshop that followed, participants shared the issues faced by each university, relativized the issues faced by their own universities, and explored ways to solve them.
+Under the theme of “Exploring the Direction of Educational Development in Your Own University, Faculty, and Department”, Dr. Takero Nishino of Kyoto Tachibana University gave a lecture following the first lecture.
+In the workshop that followed, participants shared the issues faced by each university, relativized the problems faced by their own universities, and explored solutions to the problems.

-In the participant questionnaire after the event, both “satisfaction” and “recommendation” were 100%, and we received positive evaluations, such as “I was able to take the time to think about my own issues and the problems of my own university” and “It was good to hear examples from other universities.”
+In the participant questionnaire after the survey, both “satisfaction” and “recommendation” were 100%, and “I was able to take my time to think about my own problems and the problems of my own university” and “It was good to see examples from other universities”.

 Contact us